MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

     - Butterflies Quantity: **_&lt;A butterflies quantity of your choice&gt;_**
     - Butterflies Picture: **_&lt;A butterfly picture of your choice&gt;_**

-4. On the **Add Butterflies to The Shop** page, click **Submit**.
+5. Click **Submit**.

-      >**Note:** Verify the newly submitted butterfly details.
+      >**Note:** Verify that the submitted butterfly details are valid and that a new butterfly was added to the homepage.

+6. Close **Microsoft Edge**.

-5. Stop debugging.
+7. Stop debugging.

->**Results** : After completing this exercise, you will be able to add data annotations for the Butterfly model class in the application, also add tag helpers to views.
+>**Results** : After completing this exercise, you will be able to add data annotations to the Butterfly model class in the application and add tag helpers to views.

 ### Exercise 3: Adding Validation